EricPostMaster/market-research-cluster-analysis/README.md

 # Market Research Cluster Analysis

-**Data Summary**
-- Column A is the ID
-- Column B is a constant, and we ignore that
-- Read in columns that start with an E_ for clustering

-## PART A
-### Given approach
-- Factor analysis with a quartimax rotation
-- Metric of factors if eigenvalue is >1
-- k-means clustering on the factor scores
-- Clustering all 400 based on the four factors (not sure if it's actually 4) --> Number of factors based on eigenvalue greater than 1, not har coded as 4
-- k is 2-6 clusters

-### Open-ended approach
-- Interested in using a Pearson distance measure.
-Has to be coded in
-- <a href="https://scikit-learn-extra.readthedocs.io/en/latest/user_guide.html#k-medoids">k-medoids</a> could be good because it works for any distance measure
-- cosine distance measure
-- Auto-SKLearn - iterates through multiple methods

-### Two methods to identify optimal clusters
-- Mean square distance
-- Screeplot/elbow plot

-## PART B
-Now that everyone is clustered, what best predicts the clusters?

-Classification with decision tree or random forest

-Another thought is to use strategic binning to "re-scale" the data and use it to classify the clusters

 ## Report Outline

 Business Case: Looking for an efficient, statistically sound approach to uncovering latent market segments.